General

 When a patron checks out an item, the due date is calculated based on a combination of 3 factors:

-Each combination of Patron Code / Loan Period Code / Checkout Branch exists as an entry in a large table in the Polaris settings.
-When a checkout occurs, Polaris looks up the combination in the Polaris settings and returns the appropriate checkout length.
+Each unique combination of Patron Code / Loan Period Code / Checkout Branch exists as an entry in the Loan Periods table in Polaris' system settings.
+When a checkout occurs, Polaris looks up the matching combination in this table and returns the corresponding loan length.

-For example, here's a sample of what an abbreviated Loan Period table might look like:
+Here is a simplified example of what the Loan Period table might look like:

 This WebReport displays the table of Loan Periods for each library in Pinnacle.